Wayne County, Georgia

 Crusher Run Base Included

-Proper gravel driveways in Jesup, Georgia start with a compacted crusher run base layer.
+Proper driveways start with a compacted crusher run base layer.
 We don't skip the base and drop surface stone on sandy soil.
-The base is what keeps your gravel driveway from rutting under the first heavy truck or washing out after the first summer storm.
+The base is what keeps your driveway from rutting under the first heavy truck or washing out after the first summer storm.

 Built for Long Rural Driveways

-Rural gravel driveways in Jesup and Wayne County commonly run 300–800 feet.
+Rural driveways here commonly run 300–800 feet.
 The equipment, material volumes, and site assessment process here are built for those long runs — not the short suburban jobs most contractors are set up for.

 Drainage Grading Standard

-Every gravel driveway installation in Jesup includes proper crown grading to move water off the surface and away from structures.
-In Wayne County's wet climate, drainage isn't optional — it's what separates a driveway that holds up for years from one that needs repair every season.
+Every installation includes proper crown grading to move water off the surface and away from structures.
+In the wet climate here, drainage isn't optional — it's what separates a driveway that holds up for years from one that needs repair every season.

 Sandy Coastal Plain Base

-Wayne County's sandy loam soils don't bind gravel the way heavy clay soils do further north.
-Without a properly compacted crusher run base, your gravel driveway in Jesup migrates and washes with every heavy rain — leaving a dirt track where a surface used to be.
+The area's sandy loam soils don't bind gravel the way heavy clay soils do further north.
+Without a properly compacted crusher run base, your driveway migrates and washes with every heavy rain — leaving a dirt track where a surface used to be.
 The fix isn't more gravel on top; it's a real base underneath.

 Summer Storm Washouts